This site is provided as an aid to students and the community of forest pathology.

 The text and files presented in the web page section (except for some of the illustrations) are the intellectual property of the author.
 You may use them for teaching or presentations with attribution.
 Please do not copy any of the content for use in other websites or published material.

-Throughout the site, symbols indicate links to Forest Service publications:
+Throughout the site, symbols indicate links to US Forest Service publications:

 |“FIDLs” (Forest Insect and Disease Leaflets)|

 Registered users can comment on blog posts and create and reply to topics in the fora.
 Established forest pathologists and graduate students who wish to author blog posts are cordially invited to request an upgrade to do so.